+The outside hitter from Santa Barbara, Calif., who will be remembered as one of the hardest hitters in Irish history, is set to graduate with degrees in American studies and film, television and theater.
 Mathews has enjoyed a dynamic playing career with the Irish women's tennis program.
 For each of the last three seasons, the Birmingham, Mich., native has served as the team's No. 1 or 2 singles player, while also representing one half of the squad's No.1 doubles duo for each of the last two years.

 A four-time selection to the all-BIG EAST team and 2012 BIG EAST Player of the Year, Mathews has amassed 105 career doubles victories to accompany 93 career singles wins.
 This season, she and doubles partner Kristy Frilling became the fourth Irish duo to climb to No. 1 in the nation and represent just the sixth Notre Dame tandem to finish the year ranked in the top 10 after concluding the regular season ranked eighth.

 Off the court, Mathews also has enjoyed tremendous success.
 A three-time ITA Scholar-Athlete, she has been tabbed a BIG EAST Academic All-Star each of her first three years with the Irish.
 Her extracurricular activities include taking part in the Pediatric Christmas Party each of the last three years, Adopt a Family and the Aidan Project.